-Member of the Senate Library Committee.
+Member of the Senate Library Committee

 In 2011, Seward became assistant majority leader on conference operations.
 He works closely with senate leadership in directing important legislation to the senate floor.
+Seward currently is the Chair of the Majority Program Development Committee.